 Wondering what to do in Maine while making your way up coastal Maine?
-The “Vacationland” offers an abundance of fun for nature seekers and foodies.
-Consider this extensive list of exciting activities while planning a trip to Maine.
+The “Vacationland” offers an abundance of fun for nature seekers and foodies, and it is a perfect addition to your cross country road trip.
+Consider this bucket list of exciting activities while planning a road trip around the coast of Maine.
 These adventures promise to give you an unforgettable Maine experience!

 1| Chasing Lighthouses